Quest for Glory: Original concept

 "The third game," continued Lori, "was to show you as a master of your profession, with the fourth depicting you at the mature peak of your powers."

 In the first episode, the player is a new graduate of the Famous Adventurer's Correspondence School, ready to venture out into the springtime of his career and build a reputation.
-It's a light-hearted, exhilarating journey into the unknown that can be replayed three times with three distinct outlooks at puzzle-solving.

 In the second chapter – Trial by Fire – the Hero enters the summer of his experience, facing more difficult challenges with more highly developed skills.
 While the episode is more serious and dangerous than its predecessor, it retains the enchanting mixture of fantasy, challenge, and humor that made the first game a hit with so many fans.

 Of all the reasons Lori and Corey found for creating a bridge between Trial by Fire and Shadows of Darkness, the most compelling was the feeling that the Hero character simply hadn't matured enough to face the very grim challenges awaiting him in Transylvania.

 "In terms of role-playing aspects," said Corey, "Shadows of Darkness is going to be a very difficult game.
 You'll have very tough opposition from the very beginning of the game."

 "Also," said Lori, "you'll be very much alone.
 In Trial by Fire you had a lot of friends to help you.
 You always had a place to go back to rest.
 You always had a place of safety until the very end of the game.
 Once you get into Shadows of Darkness, you're not going to have any sanctuary.
 You won't be able to trust anyone, because nobody will trust you.

 "Wages of War is the bridge," she continues.
 "You start with people you know to help you along in the beginning.
 But when push comes to shove, you're the one who's on his own, who has to solve the ultimate mystery.
 As you go along, just when you think you're all alone, your allies come back to you, but you have to face the final challenge by yourself."